teo-tsirpanis/Farkle/docsrc/content/csharp.md

 ### Customizing designtime Farkles

-To customize things like the case-sensitivity of designtime Farkles, there are some [extension methods for designtime Farkles][designtimeFarkleExtensions].
+To customize things like the case-sensitivity of designtime Farkles, there are some extension methods for designtime Farkles.

 ## Parsing

-To parse text, there are some [extension methods for runtime Farkles][runtimeFarkleExtensions].
+To parse text, there are some extension methods for runtime Farkles.

 [fsharp]: quickstart.html
 [regex]: reference/farkle-builder-regex.html
-[designtimeFarkleExtensions]: reference/farkle-designtimefarkleextensions.html
-[runtimeFarkleExtensions]: reference/farkle-runtimefarkleextensions.html